+1. The subject matter of a course enrolled in under the college credit plus program may include mature subject matter or materials, including those of a graphic, explicit, violent, or sexual nature, that will not be modified based upon college credit plus enrollee participation regardless of where course instruction occurs.

-- Students enrolling in the program will be expected and required to perform at the same level as all regular students.
-CCP students are subject to the same policies and procedures, academic practices, and grading standards as all other Southern State Community College students. - 2.
-Students enrolled at SSCC under the CCP program are not permitted to repeat courses and have those courses subsidized through the CCP program.
-It is the responsibility of the student not to attempt this repetition as payment for such repetition will not be presented to the state for reimbursement and could ultimately become the student's financial responsibility depending on the student's local school district policy. - 3.
-Parents of students under 18 years of age need to be aware that all SSCC computers have free, unfettered access to the Internet.
-Southern State Community College computers do not use any type of filtering software. - 4.
-The Family Educational Rights and Privacy Act (FERPA) applies to education records at all levels of education.
+2. Students enrolling in the program will be expected and required to perform at the same level as all regular students.
+CCP students are subject to the same policies and procedures, academic practices, and grading standards as all other Southern State Community College students.

+3. Students enrolled at SSCC under the CCP program are not permitted to repeat courses and have those courses subsidized through the CCP program.
+It is the responsibility of the student not to attempt this repetition as payment for such repetition will not be presented to the state for reimbursement and could ultimately become the student's financial responsibility depending on the student's local school district policy.

+4. Parents of students under 18 years of age need to be aware that all SSCC computers have free, unfettered access to the Internet.
+Southern State Community College computers do not use any type of filtering software.

+5. The Family Educational Rights and Privacy Act (FERPA) applies to education records at all levels of education.
 At the point of becoming a Southern State student, FERPA rights become those of the student.
-A dependent student's information may be disclosed to the parent if the parent documents that they claim the student
+A dependent student's information may be disclosed to the parent if the parent documents that they claim the student as a dependent for income tax purposes.
+Under the rules of the College Credit Plus program, the College reserves the right to communicate student record information with appropriate official(s) of the home high school.

-- as a dependent for income tax purposes.
-Under the rules of the College Credit Plus program, the College reserves the right to communicate student record information with appropriate official(s) of the home high school. - 5.
-SSCC will assign all CCP students with an academic advisor after the first semester has begun.
-Students should see their academic advisor prior to registration of each semester. - 6.
-College Credit Plus will not fund remedial courses in SSCC English 0099 or below, MATH 1106, 1116, 1118, or 1119.
-In addition, CCP will not fund physical education courses, pass/ fail courses, independent study courses, study abroad courses, courses with high fees or any other courses as outlined by state. - 7.
-Students are permitted to participate in the CCP program during summer, fall, and spring semesters. - 8.
-The state of Ohio requires any male student between the ages of 18 and 26 to be registered with Selective Service to be eligible for the in-state residency (for tuition purposes) at Ohio public colleges and universities.
+6. SSCC will assign all CCP students with an academic advisor after the first semester has begun.
+Students should see their academic advisor prior to registration of each semester.

+7. College Credit Plus will not fund remedial courses in SSCC English 0099 or below, MATH 1106, 1116, 1118, or 1119.
+In addition, CCP will not fund physical education courses, pass/fail courses, independent study courses, study abroad courses, courses with high fees or any other courses as outlined by state.

+8. Students are permitted to participate in the CCP program during summer, fall, and spring semesters.

+9. The state of Ohio requires any male student between the ages of 18 and 26 to be registered with Selective Service to be eligible for the in-state residency (for tuition purposes) at Ohio public colleges and universities.